Trading System Development and Research Notes (1)

 Current State of the Bot

 The current bot has the following basic functions.
-However, since the verification period has just started, there is a high possibility of bugs.
+However, as the verification period is yet to come, there is a high possibility of hidden bugs.

-By the way, this is the third-generation bot.
-The first generation is struggling elsewhere, and the second generation didn't work out.
-The first and second generations were made with Python, and this one is made with Rust.
+By the way, this is the 3rd generation bot.
+The 1st generation is working hard elsewhere, and the 2nd generation is not running due to various circumstances.
+The 1st and 2nd were made with Python, while this one is made with Rust.

-Currently, I'm taking positions with IFD orders (market order, take profit at +900, and stop loss at -600) and closing them after 30 seconds.
+Currently, it takes positions with IFD orders (market order, Take Profit at +900, Stop Loss at -600) and closes them after 30 seconds.

 ...